Deglazing

 Adding liquid to a hot pan to dissolve the caramelized bits stuck to the bottom, creating a flavorful base for sauces.

-Deglazing is the technique of adding liquid to a hot pan to dissolve the browned bits stuck to the bottom — called the fond.
-Those caramelized residues are concentrated Maillard reaction products: flavor compounds built up during searing, roasting, or sautéing.
+Deglazing a pan is the technique of adding liquid to a hot skillet to dissolve the browned bits stuck to the bottom, called fond.
+Those caramelized residues are concentrated Maillard reaction products: flavor compounds built up during searing, roasting, or sauteing.
 Deglazing transforms them from stuck-on residue into the foundation of a sauce.

 It is one of the simplest techniques that separates home cooking from restaurant cooking.
 A pan sauce made from deglazed fond takes 3-5 minutes and delivers flavor that no bottled sauce can match.